ministryofjustice/opg-sirius-api-gateway/modules/lambda/README.md

-# Lambdas for OPA API Gateway
+# Lambdas for OPG API Gateway

 This module provisions
 * An single VPC based lambda